 A State Space Tree is a tree-like representation of every possible state, a problem can reach in a visual and logical format.
 Each node is a state, and a branch of the tree corresponds to an action that produces a new state.
 The root is the initial state, and the leaf nodes are either dead ends or goal states.

-The Water Jug Problem is a clear example of this, as it shows the state space tree mapping all of the actions from the start (with both jugs empty) to all the possible states reached.
-For algorithms like BFS and DFS, the tree structure provides efficiency in exploring various paths to evaluate the progress toward a solution.
+The Water Jug Problem in AI is a clear example of this, as it shows the state space tree mapping all of the actions from the start (with both jugs empty) to all the possible states reached.
+For algorithms like BFS and DFS in Artificial Intelligence, the tree structure provides efficiency in exploring various paths to evaluate the progress toward a solution.

 Example of a State Space Tree: